ElbertBalloDev/Elbert-Bank-MERN/README.md

-Please Change these files to work with the Plaid API and mongodb Server Side
+Please Change these files to work with the Plaid API and mongodb Server Side routes > api > plaid
-.env-example file
-Change file name to .env and change your credentials for plaid to work
+Change change your credentials for plaid from line 10 - 12

 config > keys.js
 On the keys.js file change the mongoURI to your connection string